-The pain caused by nerve root compression or arthritis of the small vertebral joints (facet joints) arise in particular segments of the spine.
+The pain caused by nerve root compression or arthritis of the small vertebral joints (facet joints) arises in particular segments of the spine.
 By performing a thorough neurosurgical clinical diagnosis we can identify the vertebrate segments responsible for this pain.

 There are chronic pain syndromes of the vertebral column in which the spinal column specialist does not see any indication for an operative solution, but which also do not respond well to conservative therapies.
 These diseases are suitable for specific pain therapy by neuromodulation with the PASHA® Electrode

 Treatment of chronic back pain with the PASHA® Catheter (EPRF)

 Back pain can occur acutely or - after more than 12 weeks - as a chronic condition.
 Acute back pain is usually treated conservatively with physical therapy, exercise or a variety of painkillers.
 Depending on the cause of the pain, surgical treatment or pain therapy with the PASHA® Electrode can be a useful solution after the chronification of back pain has already occurred or acute pain cannot be treated in any other way.

 Experiences with the PASHA® Catheter in back pain therapy

 Neuromodulation with the PASHA® Electrode is very specific and acts directly on the nerve fibers involved in the transduction of pain signals.
 The electrodes are attached to mobile tubes (catheters) with a very thin diameter.
 Through the Epidural canal in the spinal cord, the electrode is navigated to the area responsible for the back pain.